Old Articles About Me

 Intercity trains make fewer stops at small stations - making for a faster run at a higher price.
 Often, tickets include assigned seating on these trains - so make sure you sit in the assigned seats1

 'Freccia' trains (Italian for 'arrow') offer the fastest service - only available between major cities.
 You pay extra for the extra speed (up to 400 km/hr!).
 For instance, you can travel from downtown Rome to Venice in 3 hours and 45 minutes on a Frecciargento ('Silver Arrow') or Frecciarossa ('Red Arrow') for €50-75.
 Or spend 6 hours on an Intercity train for €57.
 Or you could take 11 hours (including 2 changes) on a series of Regionale trains for €42.
 I know which I would choose!

 Trenitalia's website is available in English: https://ca.trenitalia.it-inter.com/ - you can customize it for your country, prefered currency, and language.
-New feature (Sept 2018) - you can now enter Italian city names with your choice of the English language name or the Italian name: Rome vs Roma, Florence vs Firenze, Venice vs Venezia, etc. Previously, even if you were using the English language version of the website, you needed to use the Italian version of city names.
+New feature (Sept 2018) - you can now enter Italian city names with your choice of the English language name or the Italian name: Rome vs Roma, Florence vs Firenze, Venice vs Venezia, etc. Previously, even if you were using the English language version of the website, you needed to know and use the Italian version of city names.

-(The older English language page: http://www.trenitalia.com/tcom-en is still online and may work more efficiently for some - but requires you to use Italian-language city names - Roma, Genova, Milano, etc).
+(The older English language page: http://www.trenitalia.com/tcom-en is still online and may work more efficiently - but requires you to use Italian-language city names - Roma, Genova, Milano, etc).
 The illustrations below were captured on the new page.